 - 12 eggs pasture-raised preferred

-- 3 large or 4 average-size zucchini grated
+- 3 zucchini , large or 4 average-size, grated

-- 4 big kale leaves bottom stems cut off where the leaf starts, leaves broken in half
+- 4 big leaves of kale bottom stems cut off where the leaf starts, leaves broken in half

 - 2 cups heavy cream grass-fed (use full-fat coconut milk if GAPS, or fully cultured sour cream for GAPS)